-By default, WordPress only allows file uploads for user roles that have the upload_files
+By default, WordPress only allows file uploads for user roles that have the upload_files capability.

 This means that users with limited roles like Subscribers will receive an error when trying to upload attachments (e.g., through a front-end uploader), because they lack this permission.

-capability to the appropriate user role.
+The easiest way to allow uploads for front-end users is to grant the upload_files capability to the appropriate user role.
 You can do this using the free User Role Editor plugin.

 Install and activate the plugin.